 Any kind meat is fine as long as you give your cat a variety and not stick to just one type of meat.
 The reason is different types of meat and organs contain varying percentages of nutrients.

 Wet canned food comes packed in small quantities at a time, so that the food can remain fresh and can be finished in a single sitting.
-Each cup of wet food from Pet Cubes, for example, weighs only 85 grams: an amount any average-sized cat can handle.
+Each cup of Gently Cooked Cat Food Range from Pet Cubes, for example, weighs only 85 grams: an amount any average-sized cat can handle.

 The brand also offers different unprocessed meats (chicken, fish, wild kangaroo, beef, lamb, duck, venison) in a single pack so that your cat gets a variety of flavours and will never get bored.